YeoStrong/odin-recipes/README.md

-This is first project with TOP.
+# The 1st TOP Project
-I will make basic HTML structure.
+Practicing basic HTML and learning how to use GitHub.